sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 * ***My Interest and domain knowledge*** in this field.
 I follow European soccer with passion and interest.
 I would like to use my domain knowledge to come up with questions interesting to me, and help me solve those questions.
 * ***Feature selection***, the biggest take away for me from this nanodegree course is the importance of feature selection, and finding correlations between features.
 The project on customer segments gave me a chance to apply some techniques such as *PCA* to reduce dimensionality; and I would like to apply them to this problem, in conjunction with my domain knoweldge.
-* ***Visualization***, I am interesting in various ways we can visualize and create cool-looking visualizations, such as heat maps, layover over geo locations etc. I am hoping to use this project and come up with a few cool-looking visualizations [5]!
+* ***Visualization***, I am interested in the various ways we can visualize and create cool-looking visualizations, such as heat maps, layover over geo locations etc. I am hoping to use this project and come up with a few cool-looking visualizations [5]!

 ## Problem Statement